RAM Evaluation Results

 Evaluation Protocol

-Qwen3-8B is a standard dense transformer — the architecture where every parameter is active on every forward pass.
-This is RAM’s primary design target, and the results demonstrate a clear progression from v1 through v3-opt.
+Qwen3-8B is a standard dense transformer where every parameter fires on every forward pass.
+This is RAM's primary design target.
+The results show a clear progression from v1 through v3-opt.

 ConditionAvg BitsSize (GB)PPLΔPPL vs BF16Peak Mem (GB)